aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 ```

 \tip{
     This recursion is the easiest place in the whole code to make a silent mistake, because a wrong $\mathbf{Q}$ still produces plausible-looking forces.
 My test suite checks it by building the tree and then comparing the **root** node's quadrupole against a brute-force sum over all $N$ particles.
-The root never sees a particle directly — it only ever adds up its eight children — so if the recursion is wrong at any level, the root will be wrong.
+The root never sees a particle directly, since it only ever adds up its eight children, so if the recursion is wrong at any level the root will be wrong.
 It agrees to $10^{-10}$, and the trace comes out zero to the same precision.
 }

 ## Why this gives $N\log N$

 Stand on a rooftop and look at a city.
 The houses on your own street you see one by one; a few streets away you see blocks; further out, neighbourhoods; on the horizon, one smudge.
-Now count how many *things* you are looking at in each of those bands — roughly the same number in each, because things further away are bigger but subtend the same angle.
+Now count how many *things* you are looking at in each of those bands.
+It is roughly the same number in each, because things further away are bigger but subtend the same angle.

 \note{
     A tree walk is exactly this.
 Each level of the tree is one band of distance, and each contributes about the same number of terms.
-Making the city ten times bigger does not multiply your work by ten, it just adds a couple more bands on the horizon — and that is the whole reason the method is $N\log N$ instead of $N^2$.
+Making the city ten times bigger does not multiply your work by ten, it just adds a couple more bands on the horizon.
+That is the whole reason the method is $N\log N$ instead of $N^2$.
 }

-Here is the counting argument, which I found less obvious than the textbooks make it sound.
-Let me do it carefully.
+Now the counting argument.
+It came out less obvious than I expected, so I am doing it slowly.

 Fix one particle and walk down the tree level by level.
 At level $\ell$, cells have size